seek-oss/seek.automation.phantom/README.md

 * SEEK.Automation.Phantom.Firewall.Create.Rules is set to false.
 This prevents Phantom to open firewall ports.
 * Default firewall port ranges: 9000~9025

-Please note that you can change these configuration in the app.config of the Phantom.
+Please note that you can change these configuration in the `app.config` of the Phantom.

 ## Configuration

-Once the Phantom service is running you can use Phanom's endpoints to register for simulated services.
-There are different registeration types.
+Once the Phantom service is running you can use Phantom's endpoints to register for simulated services.
+There are different registration types.
 The registration types are currently:

-* register  this allows to serve a single response to any request
+* `register`: this allows to serve a single response to any request
-* pact      this allows to specify a pact and serve responses based on the interactions in the pact
+* `pact`: this allows to specify a pact and serve responses based on the interactions in the pact
-* redirect  this allows to redirect a request to another server
+* `redirect`: this allows to redirect a request to another server
-* log       this allows to log the last incoming request to a file
+* `log`: this allows to log the last incoming request to a file

 Please see below for examples on how to simulate and configure services.